kajyr/grunt-xml-validator/README.md

 ## Release History

-1.1.1 - Shows failing files or count of valid files
+1.1.3.
+Show validation error message in output

-1.1.0 - Removed libxmljs due to incompatibility with Windows.
+1.1.2.
+Updated peerDependency to support grunt 1.0.0 1.1.1.
+Shows failing files or count of valid files 1.1.0.
+Removed libxmljs due to incompatibility with Windows.
 Moved to xmldom.

-1.0.0 - let's give it a try :)
+1.0.0. let's give it a try :)